-497 1.5 Electroweak Interactions
+3.5 Electroweak Interactions

+All particle species with couplings to the electroweak interactions eventually influence the properties of the weak interaction bosons W and Z. Very precise measurements of the properties of these boson then have the potential to reveal new, undiscovered particles.
 The precision electroweak experiments of the 1990's established the $SU(2) \times U(1)$ theory of electroweak interactions at the sub-percent level of accuracy.
-But, they did more.
-All particle species with couplings to have been intriguing for years; for example, the current value of M_W from many experiments persists at the electroweak interactions eventually influence the properties of the weak interaction bosons W and Z. Very precise measurements of the properties of these boson then have the potential to reveal new, undiscovered particles.
-The experiments of the 1990's indicated the presence of a heavy top quark and a light Higgs boson and estimated the masses at which these particles were eventually discovered.
-They disfavored a fourth
+But, also, they indicated the presence of a heavy top quark and a light Higgs boson and estimated the masses at which these particles were eventually discovered.
+They disfavored a fourth generation of quarks and leptons, now excluded by direct search at the LHC.

-506 Increased precision in the properties of the weak interaction bosons could well turn up the first evidence of 507 the TeV spectrum of particles discussed in Section 1.2.1.
-There are still tensions evident in the data which
+Increased precision in the properties of the weak interaction bosons could well turn up the first evidence of the TeV spectrum of particles discussed in Section 3.2.1.
+Some observed deviations from the predictions of the SM have remained intriguing as the measurements have improved.
+For example, the measured value of $M_W$ has persistently remained 1-2 $\sigma$ higher than the SM expectation.
+Experiments over the next decade will explore whether these deviations could become significant effects requiring radiative corrections due to new particles.

-505 generation of quarks and leptons, now excluded by direct search at the LHC.

-${509}$ 1-2 σ higher than the SM expectation.
-Experiments over the next decade will explore whether these could become significant deviations requiring radiative corrections due to new particles.